LChristopherJ/rocking-paper-scissors/README.md

 # The psychology of play
 While Rock Paper Scissors may seem like a game of chance, there is an element of psychology that can come into play.
 Observing your opponent's patterns, anticipating their moves, and strategically adjusting your choices can give you an edge.

-# Some common stratergies include
-The Gambler's Fallacy: Assuming your opponent will not choose the same option multiple times in a row.
-The Mirror Strategy: Mirroring your opponent's previous choice, hoping to anticipate their next move.
-The Random Approach: Choosing your moves entirely at random, making it difficult for your opponent to predict your choices.

 # User Interface